trick77/docker-observium/agent-local/README.md

 # agent-local

-This repository contains a set of Unix agent scripts designed for monitoring Linux Debian servers with Observium.
+This directory contains a set of Unix agent scripts designed for monitoring Linux Debian servers with Observium.
 The typical location for these scripts on the server to be monitored is `/usr/lib/observium_agent/local`.
 Please note that installing the scripts alone isn't sufficient.
 Refer to [Observium's documentation](https://docs.observium.org/unix_agent/) for guidance on how to use them.